It’s that time of year again where we need to start thinking about how to pack up the Christmas decorations…

 RESULT: KNOWING HOW YOU WILL STORE IT ALL

-so – have you asked these QUESTIONS yet?
+so – have you asked these Questions yet?

-If you can answer WHAT are you keeping, WHERE does it go when on display, WHAT else do you need for next year, WHERE will you want to store it during the year, and HOW will you need to store it – then give yourself a huge pat on the back – your future self is already saying thanks!
+When you pack up the Christmas decorations – If you can answer WHAT are you keeping, WHERE does it go when on display, WHAT else do you need for next year, WHERE will you want to store it during the year, and HOW will you need to store it – then give yourself a huge pat on the back – your future self is already saying thanks!

 If not – grab a cuppa and do the thinking – I promise, you won’t regret it!